 Struggling to drive organic traffic to your site?

-Most marketing teams think about their B2B buyer’s lifecycle in the form of a funnel: General awareness evolves into consideration, then conversion, and then ideally your company retains and delights the buyer for years to come.
+Most marketing teams think about their B2B buyer’s lifecycle in the form of a funnel: General awareness (top of funnel) evolves into consideration, then conversion, and then ideally your company retains and delights the buyer for years to come.

 At every step of the buying cycle, your target audience is looking for answers to different questions.
 With your B2B SEO strategy, you should aim to create content that answers those questions.